2. Jobs howto

 12341048 standard myjob_41 panteater PI_lab R 1 14-00:00:00 13-23:00:22

-< total 200 lines for 200 jobs >
+< total 200 running jobs >

 Each of 200 running jobs in the account has run for about 1hr out of allocated 14 days.
+Total max time Slurm has allocated for these running jobs is

-There are about 200 hrs already used, (each job already run for ~1 hr), so remaining needed
+There are about 200 hrs already used, (each job already run for ~1 hr), so remaining needed balance is 67100 hrs.
+Your 2 pending jobs require

-Slurm is computing that if all current jobs ran to their MAX times and if the next job
+Slurm is computing that if all current jobs ran to their MAX times and if the next job were to run MAX time your account would end up negative:

 Therefore Slurm puts these new jobs on hold.
 These 2 jobs will start running once some of the remaining running jobs completed and the account balance is sufficient.